 Discussed in the new paper are a few examples of where venom might prove useful.
 For instance, peptides derived from a venomous sea anemone could help treat autoimmune diseases by targeting specific ion channels on T cells.

 Another example is the deathstalker scorpion, which produces chlorotoxin; this bonds selectively to malignant cells, making it useful for signposting tumor cells before surgery to ensure that all cancerous tissue is removed.

-Chlorotoxin has also been studied as a potential vehicle for transporting anticancer drugs to their target.
+Chlorotoxin has also been studied as a

 Spider toxins, according to the report, might one day yield an ecofriendly way for farmers to rid crops of pests.
 Rather than the traditional, broad-spectrum insecticides that can be toxic to other animals and build up in watercourses, natural, protein-based pesticides are highly specific to their target species and biodegradable.